-Art of Fighting 3: The Path of the Warrior (known in Japan as ART OF FIGHTING: Fist of the Dragon and the Tiger Side Story) is a 2D fighting game developed and released by SNK for arcades (using the Neo Geo MVS hardware) on March 11, 1996 and the Neo Geo AES on April 26, 1996.
+Art of Fighting 3: The Path of the Warrior (known in Japan as ART OF FIGHTING: Fist of the Dragon and Tiger Side Story) is a 2D fighting game developed and released by SNK for arcades (using the Neo Geo MVS hardware) on March 11, 1996 and the Neo Geo AES on April 26, 1996.

 The third (and final) installment of the Art of Fighting trilogy, Art of Fighting 3 uses a new game engine with smoother animation, cleaner sprites, and less rigid gameplay mechanics (including an automatically recovering Spirit Gauge and special "command move" combos known as "Rush Attacks").
-Strong Attacks are now performed in its own dedicate button (which is also used for throwing and parrying) and players can now choose to remain on the ground when knocked down to quicker recharge their Spirit Gauge (at the cost of being vulnerable to special "Pursuit Attacks").
+Strong Attacks are now performed in its own dedicated button (which is also used for throwing and parrying) and players can now choose to remain on the ground when knocked down to quicker recharge their Spirit Gauge (at the cost of being vulnerable to special "Pursuit Attacks").
 This game is sometimes compared to Street Fighter III: New Generation (released a year later) for use of a brand new character roster (with the exception of the series's main protagonists), the concept of parrying, and a new sprite style with smoother animation.

 The main story (set after the events of Art of Fighting 2) follows martial artist Robert Garcia, who meets an old childhood friend (Freia Lawrence) and accompanies her to the mansion of scientist Wyler (with data regarding a mysterious drug) in fictional Glasshill Valley, Mexico.
 Along the way, he encounters a variety of fighters searching for both Robert (an agent of his family's organization Karman Cole, and Robert's friend and rival Ryo Sakazaki, who is accompanied by his sister Yuri) and Freia (private detectives Lenny Creston and Rody Birts).
 He also encounters a few oddball characters, including Kasumi Todoh (daughter of Ryuhaku Todoh seeking revenge against Ryo), Jin Fu-Ha (former disciple of Eiji Kisaragi who seeks to test his might on Ryo), Wang Koh San (an artist seeking both inspiration and the drug Wyler is developing), and the mysterious Sinclair.